gvalvano/sdtnet/README.md

 **Train:**
 1. Put yourself in the project directory
 2. Download the ACDC data set and put it under:  *./data/acdc_data/*
 3. Split the data in train, validation and test set folders.
-You can either do this manually or you can run: ```python split_data.py ```
+You can either do this manually or you can run: ```python split_data.py```
-4. Run ```python prepare_dataset.py ``` to pre-process the data.
+4. Run ```python prepare_dataset.py``` to pre-process the data.
 The code will pre-process the data offline and you will be able to train the neural network without this additional CPU overload at training time (there are expensive operations such as interpolations).
 The pre-processing consists in the following operations:
     - data are rescaled to the same resolution
     - the slice index is placed on the first axis
     - slices are resized to the desired dimension (i.e. 128x128)
     - the segmentation masks will be one-hot encoded
-5. Run ```python train.py ``` to train the model.
+5. Run ```python train.py``` to train the model.

-Furthermore, you can monitor the training results using TensorBoard if you run the following command in your bash:
+Furthermore, you can monitor the training results using TensorBoard after running the following command in your bash:
 ```bash
 tensorboard --logdir=results/graphs
 ```
 **Test:**

-The file *model.py* contains the definition of the SDTNet architecture and of the training pipeline .
-Compiling all this stuff may be quite slow for a quick test: for this reason, we share a lighter version of *model.py*, namely *model_test.py* that avoids instantiating variables that are not used during test.
-You can run a test using this file as:
+The file *model.py* contains the definition of the SDTNet architecture but also that of the training pipeline, tensorboard logs, etc..
+Compiling all this stuff may be quite slow for a quick test: for this reason, we share a lighter version of *model.py*, namely *model_test.py* that avoids defining variables not used at test time.
+You can use this file to run a test, coding something like:

 ```python
 from model_test import Model